 - In February 2022, the Company agreed with the lender to extend the Maturity Date from 1 February 2022 to 1 March 2023

-- In February 2023, the lender has agreed not to call the Short-Term Debt Facility for a period of 12 months from the date of the report.
-There were no changes in conversion price neither in interest rate.
+- In November 2023, the lender has agreed not to call the Short-Term Debt Facility for a period of 12 months from the date of this financial report.
+There were no changes in interest rate.